hassaanyousafzai/LibrareaProject/README.md

 6.  **OCR and Metadata Extraction:** Each spine image is sent to the Gemini 2.0 Flash model, which performs OCR to read the book's title and author.
 7.  **Metadata Enrichment:** The extracted title and author are used to query the Google Books API, fetching additional details like genre, publication year, and ISBN.
 8.  **Shelf Grouping:** The processed books are intelligently grouped into shelves based on their vertical alignment in the original image.
-9.  **Organization:** The user can then send a request to the `/organize-shelf/` endpoint with their desired sorting criteria.
+9.  **Organization:** The user can then call the `/organize-shelf/` endpoint (GET) with their desired sorting criteria to receive an organized layout and move plan.
 10. **Reordering Plan:** The system generates a new, organized layout for the shelf and provides a list of moves to achieve the desired arrangement.

 ## Technologies Used